- About Us

 Immunotherapy treatment for solid tumors

 Implantable biomaterials with anti-infective and hard tissue regeneration properties

 Hemodialyzer for faster treatment of kidney disease dialysis

 Collagen-mimetic peptide and gene-modified collagens for improved chronic wound healing

-An electromagnetic needle-free injector for cosmetic surgery
+An electromagnetic needle-free injector

 Rapid and ultrasensitive SARS-CoV-2 antigen detection for infection screening by non-professional users